pachterlab/gget/docs/src/en/seq.md

 > Python arguments are equivalent to long-option arguments (`--arg`), unless otherwise specified.
 Flags are True/False arguments in Python.
 The manual for any gget tool can be called from the command-line using the `-h` `--help` flag.
 ## gget seq 🧬
-Fetch nucleotide or amino acid sequence of a gene (and all its isoforms) or a transcript by Ensembl ID.
+Fetch nucleotide or amino acid sequence(s) of a gene (and all its isoforms) or a transcript by Ensembl ID.
 Return format: FASTA.

 **Positional argument**